cyrusbuilt/CyBorg/README.md

 - Optionally boots CP/M 2.2, CP/M 3, QP/M 2.71, Forth, BASIC, and Fuzix.

 ## Feature Break-Down
-The features on this board are implemented using what I call the "Northbridge" and the "SouthBridge".
+The features on this board are implemented using what I call "ViCREM" (formerly "Northbridge") and "KAMVA" (formerly "SouthBridge").
 Both chips are responsible for different areas of the board.
 The Southbridge operates identically to my CyrUX board, but with ATX power management and boot sequence control added to it.
 The following is a breakdown of what each is and does:

-## Northbridge
+## ViCREM (formerly 'Northbridge')
 1) Atmel ATMEGA32A-PU
 2) Specs:
 	* 8-bit MCU @ 16MHz